Iperf

 Power on UE.

-Make it sure that UE completes the attach
+Make sure that the UE completes the attach procedure.

 In Callbox mme, confirm that the UE is attached and got the IPv4 and IPv6 address allocated. (